Ariel-Monroy-Jala/users_crud/README.md

 ## 4 Try the endpoints

-To try the endpoints we also included a insonmia collection in the root of this folder with name `UsersCollection.yaml`.
+To test the endpoints, an Insomnia collection is included in the root folder named `UsersCollection.yaml`.